People inside Ngilgi Cave

 • Groups will partake in a self-guided tour.

-Self-guided experience great for large groups as timing is flexible | Excellent wildflower spotting in spring | Bus parking available.
+Great for large groups as timing is flexible | Above and below ground experience | Bus parking available.

 Cave Inclusions and Restrictions